2b2tjp/2p2t/README.md

 ------
 Paperclip is a jar file that you can download and run just like a normal jar file.

-Download a copy of paperclip.jar from [our build server, here](https://destroystokyo.com/ci/job/PaperSpigot/).

 Run the Paperclip jar directly from your server.
 Just like old times

 Paper requires [**Java 8**](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or above.